Sign Up

 Continuing Education

-Medication aides are required to complete 15 hours of continuing education for each certificate renewal period.
-Continuing education topics must include one hour related to Chapter 4723 of the Revised Code; one hour about establishing and maintaining professional boundaries; ten hours related to medication and medication administration; and the remaining three contact hours can be related to other things in your practice (OAC Rule 4723-27-06, 2024).
-If you earn more continuing education hours than needed, you cannot use those hours in another renewal period.
+Medication aides are required to complete eight hours of continuing education for each certificate renewal period.
+Continuing education topics must include one hour related to Chapter 4723 of the Revised Code; one hour about establishing and maintaining professional boundaries; and six hours related to medication and medication administration.
+If a certificate is not renewed by April thirtieth of each even-numbered year and they have not requested that the certificate be placed on inactive status, the certificate will lapse (OAC 4723-27-05, 2025).
+No one can work as a medication aide unless they are certified (ORC 4723.653, 2024).

 Disciplinary Action

-The Ohio Board of Nursing is required to investigate evidence showing a violation of the code has occurred.
+The Ohio Board of Nursing is required to investigate evidence showing that a violation of the code has occurred.
 There is a process that the board uses to investigate evidence showing that a certificate holder has failed to practice following acceptable standards of safe practice.
-Once the evidence has been gathered, a review by the board determines wrongdoing, lack of wrongdoing, or the presence of a deficiency in practice without actual harm or risk of severe imminent harm (ORC 4723.28, 2023).
+Once the evidence has been gathered, a review by the board determines wrongdoing, lack of wrongdoing, or the presence of a deficiency in practice without actual harm or risk of severe imminent harm (ORC 4723.28, 2025).

-The board has the authority to deny, revoke, suspend, or place restrictions on any certificate issued by the board.
-They can reprimand or otherwise discipline and impose a fine of not more than five hundred dollars per violation.
 During the investigation, the board can compel the subject of the investigation to submit to a mental or physical examination.
-If the board finds that an individual is impaired, the individual may have to submit to care, counseling, or treatment as a condition for initial continued, reinstated, or renewed authority to practice.
-The individual shall be allowed to demonstrate to the board that the individual can begin or resume the individual's occupation in compliance with acceptable and prevailing standards of care under the provisions of the individual's authority to practice (ORC 4723.28, 2023).
+If the board finds that an individual is impaired, the individual may have to submit to care, counseling, or treatment as a condition for initial, continued, reinstated, or renewed authority to practice.
+The individual shall be allowed to demonstrate to the board that the individual can begin or resume the individual's occupation in compliance with acceptable and prevailing standards of care under the provisions of the individual's authority to practice (ORC 4723.28, 2025).

 Case Study